top of page

 Ice climber paddles an inflatable canoe through a narrow ice canyon on top of the Matanuska Glacier in Alaska.

-Why we say there should be “No Exceptions” to this rule:
+Why there should be “No Exceptions” to this rule:

 • In nature, weather and water conditions have the potential to change with amazing speed and little or no warning.
 What will not change during the course of your outing is the water temperature.